sambanova/ai-starter-kit/README.md

 ### API Reference

-- Find more information about SambaNova Cloud [here](https://docs.sambanova.ai/cloud/docs/get-started/overview)
+- Find more information about SambaCloud and SambaStack [here](https://docs.sambanova.ai/cloud/docs/get-started/overview)

-- Find more information about SambaStudio [here](https://docs.sambanova.ai/sambastudio/latest/index.html)

 **Note:** These AI Starter Kit code samples are provided "as-is," and are not production-ready or supported code.
 Bugfix/support will be on a best-effort basis only.
 Code may use third-party open-source software.
 You are responsible for performing due diligence per your organization policies for use in your applications.